corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > Note also that in most terminals, you will have to wrap the pointer in single quotes to ensure that the command line is parsed correctly, as above.

-There's one more *slightly annoying* thing to do.
-In this preview version, we don't support inferring the json schema version from the document itself, so we also need to provide that explicity.
-For us that will be `--useSchema Draft202012`.

 Finally, we need to provide the path to the json schema document containing the schema for which to generate types.
 We happen to be in the same directory as the file concerned, so that is just `person-from-api.json`.

 > Note that any references to documents either in this parameter on the command line, or in `$ref`s in the documents themselves don't *have* to be in the local file system.
 You can happily use `http[s]` references to external documents, and it'll work just fine!